MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

-### Part 2 - Using Time-of-Flight sensors, WebSockets, and Locomotion Commands
+## Tutorial 2: Using Sensors, WebSockets, and Locomotion

-In this Remote Command Tutorial, we’ll write a program that commands Misty to drive in a straight line for a designated period of time and stop if she encounters an object in her path.
-We’ll do this by combining Misty’s `DriveTime` locomotion command with information received from the `TimeOfFlight` and `LocomotionCommand` WebSockets.
+In this tutorial, we’ll write a skill that commands Misty to drive in a straight line for a designated period of time and stop if she encounters an object in her path.
+We’ll do this by combining Misty’s `DriveTime` locomotion command with information received from the `TimeOfFlight` and `LocomotionCommand` WebSocket data streams.
 In this tutorial, you’ll learn:
 * How to subscribe to data from Misty’s WebSockets
 * How to use the `lightSocket.js` helper tool
 * How to write callbacks that allow Misty to make decisions about what to do in different situations by using WebSocket data

 Before you write any code, connect Misty to your home network and make sure you know her IP address.
-Learn how to get this information in the first Remote Command Tutorial.
+You can see how to get this information in the first tutorial above.

-#### Setting Up your Project
+### Setting Up Your Project

-In addition to Axios, this project will use the `lightSocket.js` helper tool to simplify the process of subscribing to Misty’s WebSockets.
+In addition to Axios, this project uses the `lightSocket.js` helper tool to simplify the process of subscribing to Misty’s WebSocket streams.
 You can download this tool from our [GitHub repository](https://github.com/MistyCommunity/MistyI/tree/master/Skills/Tools/javascript).
-Save this `lightSocket.js` file to a “tools” or “assets” folder in your project.
+Save the `lightSocket.js` file to a “tools” or “assets” folder in your project.

 To set up your project, create a new .html document.
 Give it a title, and include references to `lightSocket.js` and a CDN for the Axios library in the `<head>` section.
-We’ll write the code for commanding Misty within `<script>` tags in the `<body>` section of this document.
+We write the code for commanding Misty within `<script>` tags in the `<body>` section of this document.

 ```html
 <!DOCTYPE html>